RedDotRocket/AgentUp/docs/getting-started/first-agent.md

 Middleware allows you to add cross-cutting concerns like logging, timing, and rate limiting.
 In this example:

-- **`logged`**: Logs requests and responses at the specified log level (20 = INFO).
 - **`timed`**: Measures the time taken to process requests.
 - **`rate_limiting`**: Limits requests to 60 per minute to prevent abuse

-!!! tip "plugin middleware"
+??? tip "plugin middleware"
-    Middleware can be applied to specific plugins or globally.
+    Middleware can also be applied to specific plugins or globally.
 This allows you to control how middleware behaves for different capabilities of your agent.
+We will cover this in more detail in the advanced tutorials.

 ### Security Configuration

+AgentUp provides a flexible security model to protect your agent's capabilities.

+It supports multiple authentication methods:

+- **API Key**: Simple, good for development
+- **JWT Bearer**: Signed with scopes declared inside the token body
+- **OAuth2**: Signed with scopes, but can also be integrated with external providers

 ```yaml
 security: